 Relation to baseball: When a batter (the person who hits the ball) hits a homerun and scores a point for his or her team.

 Example: You hit one out of the park with your presentation!
 Congrats!

-Definition: A somewhat accurate approximation of a price, a number, or a total.
+Definition: An accurate guess (approximation) of a price, a number, or a total.

-Relation to baseball: A baseball stadium is an enclosed space: the term “ballpark figure” was used to describe approximately how many people attended a baseball game.
+Relation to baseball: The term “ballpark figure” was used to describe approximately how many people attended a baseball game.

 Example: Could you please give me a ballpark figure of the project’s total cost?

 Relation to baseball: A hitter’s turn is finished (and he or she does not get to move to first base) if they strike out.

 Example: He asked for her number, but she said no. We all strike out sometimes!